Thangjing Hill

-Thangjing Hill (also called Thangching Hill and Thangting Hill), (Note: Older spellings: "Tangching" and "Thungching".)

-is a mountain peak in the Indian state of Manipur.
+Thangjing Hill (also called Thangching Hill and Thangting Hill) (Note: Older spellings: "Tangching" and "Thungching".) is a mountain peak in the Indian state of Manipur.
 It is in the Churachandpur district, to the west of Moirang.
 The north–south-running mountain range on which it sits is also called Thangjing range or Thangjing Hills.
 The range forms part of the western border of the Imphal Valley.

-The Thangjing Hill is believed by the Meitei people (the dominant valley-based community of Manipur) to be the abode of a diety Thangching, regarded as the ancestral deity of Moirang.
+The Thangjing Hill is believed by the Meitei people (the dominant valley-based community of Manipur) to be the abode of Thangching, regarded as the ancestral deity of Moirang.
 In the Meitei cosmology, the "body" of Manipur is represented with various natural features of the land, including the Thangjing hill as its right leg.

 The Meiteis of the Moirang region carry out an annual pilgrimage to the top of the hill.
 Some Kuki commentators have said that this is a recent practice.

 Geography

 The Thangjing Hill is at an elevation of about 2100 m above the mean sea level.
 It is part of the western hill range that bounds the Imphal Valley.
 The entire hill is in the Churachandpur district, which is a hill district dominated by the Kuki-Zo people.
 The peak of the hill and the western slopes are in the Henglep Subdivision (or "Henglep block"), while some part of the eastern slopes are in the Kangvai subdivision.

 Streams rising in the western slopes of the hill flow into the Leimatak River, which flows north to join the Irang River.
 To the south rises the Tuila River, which joins the Tuivai River, a major river of the Churachandpur district.
 (Tuila was once considered the "Manipur source" of the Tuivai River, but now the main source is taken to lie in the Chin State of Myanmar, and Tuila regarded as its tributary.)
 To the east of the Thangjing Hill rise the Loklai, Torbung and Kangvai streams, which water the villages named after them.
 To the southeast of the range rises the Lanva River, which flows south till Songpi, whose ridge deflects the stream to the east, eventually draining into the Khuga River near the Churachandpur town.